leonmavr/leonmavr/README.md

-Hi, I'm Leo.
-Here are some of my noteworthy completed projects.
+Hi, I'm Leo and here are some of my noteworthy completed projects.

 <table>